American Legion honors local teacher with statewide award

-RIMERSBURG — A surprise presentation this past week brought the Pennsylvania American Legion’s top award for teachers back to small Union School District in Clarion County, where an elementary teacher there was honored for the second time in her career for inspiring patriotism in her students.
+RIMERSBURG – A surprise presentation this past week brought the Pennsylvania American Legion’s top award for teachers back to small Union School District, where an elementary teacher there was honored for the second time in her career for inspiring patriotism in her students.

 At the start of Wednesday’s fifth grade graduation program at Union High School, teacher Rachel Kindel was announced as the recipient of the 2020 Teacher of the Year award, presented by the state’s American Legion organization.